What causes the common cold?

 What are the first signs of a cold?

 You may notice the first signs of a cold as little as ten hours after being infected with a cold virus, with full-blown symptoms 2-3 days after infection.
 Common symptoms that signal a cold are scratchy throat, cough, runny nose, body aches and unexplained tiredness.
-To shorten a cold, it’s important to take action as soon as you notice the first signs of a cold, or what we call a Pre-Cold®.
+To shorten a cold, it’s important to take action as soon as you notice the first signs of a cold.
 Learn more

 How long is a cold contagious?